chef/knife-tidy/README.md

 ## Notes

   Global file substitutions can be performed when `--gsub-file` option is used.
-Several known issues are corrected and others can be added with search/replace pairings:
+Several known issues are corrected and others can be added with search/replace pairings.
+The following boiler plate file is created for you when `--gen-gsub` is used:

 ```json
 {